 Although the efficient frontiers obtained for both risk measures are similar, the computation time is very different.
 The VaR approach requires much more time because of the implicit scenario selection involved in VaR evaluation.
-Specifically, the VaR model is solved in around 22h, whereas the safety-first model takes 6h2.
-In order to decrease these times, one area of future research will be focused on studying resolution methods based on problem decomposition for mixed-integer stochastic models [24].
+Specifically, the VaR model is solved in around 22 h, whereas the safety-first model takes 6 h and the deterministic model only takes 20 seconds2.
+In order to decrease these times, decomposition techniques for stochastic MIP models should be used.

 Lastly, it is worth noting that all of the portfolios obtained contain contracts linked to spot prices.
 In this example, portfolios without price uncertainty are not efficient because the premium paid by the consumer for limiting the price risk is too high.
 These types of portfolios have a null variance, however, the risk associated with them, measured as VaR or maximum cost, is high.
 Although the parameters of the contracts of this example are realistic, it is possible that other parameters provided by retailers could lead to efficient fixed price contracts.
 Nevertheless, this example shows the usefulness of the models developed for contract evaluation and selection.
+It is worth to know that the number of industrial consumers that can use this stochastic model as decision support tool for their contracting decisions is quite large.
+For example, in Spain there are approximately seven hundred cogenerators and one hundred corresponds to the paper industry, as the cellulose paper factory used in this case study.